 So what's different about the updated 500L?
 Underneath, nothing much.
 Fiat portrays this as quite a substantial mid-life revision, saying that 40 percent of the car's components have changed.
 That doesn't include anything fundamental in the mechanical department though.

 Most of the facelift involves styling changes to the exterior and a refreshed cabin design.
-The car’s front end has been lightly refreshed, with a new grille and other detail changes that soften a bit of the bloat that gave the car a pudgy face.
+The car's front end has been lightly refreshed, with a new grille and other detail changes that soften that larger and rounder face.

 Inside the car has had a more extensive overhaul to modernise its look and up the ambience and quality of what has been rather budget-effect surroundings in the pre-update 500L.
 It's all still fairly plasticky, but better calibre and with more kit to keep it up to date.

 The central touchscreen satnav and infotainment centre is nicely contoured into the dash, sandwiched between two good sized air vents.
 It's a seven-inch screen and incorporates the latest connectivity.
 Below is a trio of controls for the heater-ventilator system, which is very much preferable to the screen-based controls in some other cars.